-I have not made any investigation into support of Arabic or other script’s decimal marks.
+I haven’t investigated support for Arabic or other non-Latin scripts’ decimal marks.
 I would expect the results to be similar or worse.

 Notes on browser support

 Those familiar with the browser landscape might recognize that Google led projects — Blink/Chromium (used by Chrome, Opera, Yandex, Vivaldi, and others) and Android — have the most problems.
-There is an ongoing discussion that holds promises for their implementations to be fixed.
-Even if that discussion bears fruits in the near future, end-users will still encounter problems on older systems that do not necessarily receive updates.
+There’s an ongoing discussion that holds promises for their implementations to be fixed.
+Even if that discussion is quick to bear fruits, end-users will still encounter problems on older systems that don’t necessarily receive updates.

 Apple’s implementation in Safari and iOS is noteworthy.
-Instead of relying on hints from the locale or page author, the browser allows interchangeable use of commas and periods in all locales.
+Instead of relying on hints from the locale or page author, the browser allows for the interchangeable use of commas and periods in all locales.

 Recommendation for web authors

-It is hard to instruct the user on what input is expected as you cannot test whether the form will be localized or not!
+It is hard to instruct the user on what input is expected as you can’t test whether the form will be localized or not!
 Every browser supports input with a period as the decimal separator, so this can safely be used.
-To reduce the chance of errors, you could consider setting the input element’s placeholder attribute to a valid floating-point number even when this does not match the user’s locale.
+To reduce the chance of errors, you could consider setting the input element’s placeholder attribute to a valid floating-point number even when this doesn’t match the user’s locale.

 Recommendation to implementors (browsers)

-Please support period and commas used interchangeably as the decimal mark regardless of any locale hinting.
+Please support both the period and comma interchangeably as the decimal mark regardless of any locale hinting.
 Apple has got the right idea here!